 - Day procedure only

-What happens at the first consultation?
+What happens at the first calf augmentation consultation?

-How is the operation performed?
+How is calf implant surgery performed?

 What happens after the surgery?

 - Calf implants patients can expect to spend about 4 hours in the hospital before they’re discharged.

 - Since your range of movement will be restricted, you won’t be able to drive.
 You will need to arrange for a friend or family member to collect you after surgery.

 - Dr Norris will send you home with detailed aftercare instructions as well as a prescription for pain medication, which will ensure a smoother recovery.